-Given the Group's prudent reserving approach of current accident years, we expect reserve releases to remain a material contributor to future operating profit.
+Over the medium-to-long-term we expect reserve releases to return to being a material contributor to operating profit.
 Overall reserving risk is considered moderate although some volatility will likely remain a feature stemming from large bodily injury claims, which take longer to settle and typically involve court proceedings.